APTechnologies/InfinityMirror/README.md

 # InfinityMirror
-All the files for a Large (50cm) RGB Infinity Mirror
+All the files for building you own sleek RGB Infinity Mirror with complete control over the colors, animations and brightness.
+Hang it on your wall and enjoy!